AVSystem/developer-zone/docs/academy/module1.md

 * **Objects** - Devices contain different building blocks, each of these blocks is represented by an Object and identified by an **Object ID**.
 For example, the Firmware Update Object is used to invoke and track the status of the firmware update process.
 Objects can also describe the connectivity technology (e.g. cellular or WiFi), device information (serial number, manufacturer, firmware version), sensors (temperature, air quality), or peripherals (GPS, LEDs, buzzers).

-    Each Object is assigned a unique numerical identifier.
-OMA manages a [registry of known Object IDs](https://technical.openmobilealliance.org/OMNA/LwM2M/LwM2MRegistry.html).
-Each Object defines a set of Resources whose meanings are common to each Object Instance.

 * **Object Instances** - Some Objects are described as “single-instance”.
-Such Objects always have exactly one Instance with the identifier 0.
-Examples are the *Device object* which describes the device itself, and the *Firmware Update object* which is used to perform firmware upgrades.
+Such Objects have exactly one Instance with the identifier `/0`.
+Examples are the *Device Object* which describes the device itself, and the *Firmware Update Object* which is used to perform firmware upgrades.

-    Other objects have multiple Instances.
-Examples of such objects include the object that manages connections to LwM2M Servers as multiple LwM2M Servers can be configured, or devices which contain multiple SIMs with different APN profiles.
+    Other Objects have multiple Instances.
+Examples of such Objects include the Object that manages connections to LwM2M Servers as multiple LwM2M Servers can be configured.
+Devices can also use Object Instances when using multiple SIMs with different APN profiles.
 When devices contain multiple identical sensors, Object Instances are used to distinguish the different sensors.

 * **Resources** - Object Instances have one or multiple Resources.
-Resources can be represented as certain data types, such as string, integer, Boolean, or float.
-For example, the “Device” object has multiple resources such as the *manufacturer*, *serial number*, and *firmware version*.
-The “Location” object has the resources' *latitude, longitude*, and *altitude*.
+Resources can be represented as certain data types such as string, integer, Boolean, or float.
+For example, the “Device” Object has multiple resources such as the *manufacturer*, *serial number*, and *firmware version*.
+The “Location” Object has the resources' *latitude, longitude*, and *altitude*.

 ![LwM2M data format](images/module1_data-format.png)

 *  **Resource Instances** - In some cases, resources have multiple resource instances.
-For example: Device Object 3 includes Resource 6: Available Power Sources.
+For example: Device Object `/3` includes Resource `/6`: Available Power Sources.
 The different Resource Instances describe the different power sources:

     `0`: DC power